8442 Old Keene Mill Rd

 People save and save to get enough money to make a downpayment to buy their home.
 Then when it comes time to find a home they are shocked to find out there were other costs associated with buying a home that they did not know about.
 Below you will find a discussion of some of the costs associated with buying a home beyond the downpayment amount.
 These are known as closing or settlement costs.
-Don’t be dismayed as you read this.
 This discussion covers most of the closing costs but each lender may charge different fees as might the settlement agent.
 In some instances, we may be able to get a home seller to cover for some of these costs.
 But that is another topic.
 We can estimate what these costs will be for you and each lender is required to provide you with a "Good Faith Estimate" detailing what these charges would be.
-They are always subject to change.

 Loan Origination: A fee sometimes charged by the lender.
 Expect it to be around 1% or less of the loan amount, but it could vary.